heatherbooker/no-frills-api/docs/api.md

 ```bash
 node nofrillsExample.js
 ```
-This will retrieve a single flyer, identified by the number "2" in the URL, from the store identified by the number "3410" in the URL.
-To get a flyer from a different store, change the number after "/stores/" (make sure that your new number is a valid store id though!).
-To get a different flyer from the same store, change the number after "/flyers/" (again, making sure the new number is also a valid flyer id - "1" is always a safe bet).
+This will retrieve a single flyer, identified by the number "2" in the URL.
+To get a different flyer, change the number after "/flyers/" (make sure that your new number is a valid flyer id though!).
+To get all the flyers from a store, change "/flyers/2" to "/stores/386/flyers", or any other valid store id.
 [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) is an awesome, super simple way to make HTTP requests.
 It takes care of a lot of the details for you.
 For example, we don't need to specify that we want to use the `GET` method to access the data - it is simply the default.
 The fetch call is followed by `.then()` which takes a callback which itself takes an argument, "data".
 There are a few things to know about this:
 - "data" is not a special word; you could use any word - "information", "stuff", "whoKnowsWhatThisIsEvenGonnaBe", etc.